TheD4nM4n/admin/README.md

 *This piece of software is a work in progress.
 Work will continue at the pace of the developer(s).*

+## Current features

+- Welcome messages
+    - Welcome messages automatically welcome people to your server
+    - Make your own custom messages
+    - Easy way to change the welcome channel

 ### Planned features

 - Reaction roles